ManasCodeXart/expo-payment-reminder/README.md

 # expo-payment-reminder

-A floating, draggable payment reminder pill that morphs directly into a full reminders list — no modals, no popovers, just the pill growing into the sheet it already is.
+Create a payment reminder in a modal sheet pick a contact, date, month, and amount, hit "Remind me" and it collapses into a floating, draggable pill.
+Tap that pill and it morphs directly into a full reminders list, no modals, no popovers, just the pill growing into the sheet it already is.
 Built for fintech apps.

 <!-- TODO: hero gif -->
 <img width="1280" height="720" alt="payment-reminder" src="PASTE_HERO_GIF_URL_HERE" />